Kstarr791/final_project/README.md

 ### Summarize

-Inserting an empty `.insert.bed` file for the program to continue.
+Inserting an empty `.insert.bed` file for the program to continue, since there was none produced with the lack of candidate regions.

 ```
 cd /fs/ess/PAS2880/users/kstarr791/final_project/analysis